 Assessors use this test to gauge how accurately and fluently a child reads.
 It’s appropriate for people between 6 and 24 years of age.
 The test comes in two forms (A and B), which allows the practitioner to calibrate it to the needs of a particular child.
 The format of the test is simple; there are 16 stories with questions after each one.
 The results are precise, and the assessor can derive a score based on the following:

 - Rate: This score comes from measuring the time a child takes to read the story.
-Reading is done out loud in order to make this possible.
+Reading is done out loud to make this possible.

 - Accuracy: The number of correctly pronounced words goes into a calculation of accuracy.

-- Fluency: From these two, the assessor can derive a fluency index, which collates the factors rate and accuracy.
+- Fluency: From these two, the assessor can derive a fluency index, which collates the rate and accuracy.
 For many dyslexic children, rate and accuracy are in tension: fast reading is inaccurate, and accurate reading is slow.
-This test can provide a clear picture of the imbalance and give subsequent therapists a basis on which to develop a treatment plan.
+This test can provide a clear picture of the imbalance and give subsequent therapists a basis for developing a treatment plan.

 Test of Word Reading Efficiency (TOWRE-2)

 TOWRE is useful in assessing decoding ability.
 But it is also informative for the clinician who wants to ascertain reading fluency.
 This test utilizes word lists to measure fluency.
-One list uses real words (Sight Words) and the other uses pseudowords (Phonemic Decoding).
-For both tests, the words are always out of context, and always oral.
+One list uses actual words (Sight Words), and the other uses pseudowords (Phonemic Decoding).
+For both tests, the words are out of context and oral.
 Children have 45 seconds to read as many of the words as possible.
-The clinician notes the number of correct pronunciations and generates a score accordingly.
+Then, the clinician notes the number of correct pronunciations and generates a score accordingly.

 Test of Silent Word Reading Fluency (TOSWRF-2)